AdamZahari/office-lab1/ElasticKibana.md

-# Elasticsearch & Kibana
+# ELK Stack Architecture

 ## Overview
-This file documents about Elasticsearch and Kibana.
-Both of these have been installed inside the ubuntu-server VM.
+This file documents about Elasticsearch, Kibana and Fleet in the office-lab1.
+All of these have been successfully installed inside the respective VMs.
-For this lab purposes, it will be called VM1 as a reference.

 ## Current VM Architecture

-**Host**
+**Host/Resources**
+- VM1: ubuntu-server
+-   Manages Elasticsearch + Kibana
+-   Elastic Agent is also installed
+- VM2: ubuntu-fleet
-- VM: Ubuntu Server
+-   Manages Fleet Server

+**Later